 Santa Barbara's international film fest, which runs from the end of January through the first week of February, has become one of the better-known festivals of its kind in America and a critical stop for actors on the Oscar trail.
 The event typically draws about 70,000 people and features some 200 screenings, along with an impressive line-up of tributes, award shows, and panels with industry insiders.
 But the big stories always revolve around the celebrities, the beautiful people who come to town and, for a few days, transform the place into the epicenter of the entertainment world.

 I Madonnari was the name given to street painters in 16th- and 17th-century Italy, itinerant artists who traveled from town to town and city to city rendering images of the Madonna on sidewalks and in public squares.
 The tradition of street painting lives on in cities across Europe and in a growing number of communities in North America.
-2012 marked the 25th anniversary of the I Madonnari Festival in Santa Barbara, California.
+2013 marked the 27th anniversary of the I Madonnari Festival in Santa Barbara, California.
 When it started in 1987, it was the only event of its kind in the United States.
-Today, the event typically draws 25,000 visitors and renowned artists from across the country.
-Parts of this photoessay were featured in the Spring 2009 issue of the travel and lifestyle magazine Broughton Quarterly.
+Today, it typically draws 25,000 visitors and renowned artists from across the country.
+(Parts of this photoessay were featured in the travel and lifestyle magazine Broughton Quarterly.)

 California's Gap fire, which raged in the hills above Goleta and Santa Barbara, took top priority among several hundred wild fires burning across the state in July 2008.
 In just a few days, the blaze consumed over 8,000 acres and cut a swath several miles wide.
 These images capture something of the awesome force of the blaze on its third day as powerful "sundowner" winds forced the flames down the mountains and spewed thick smoke and ash into the skies above Santa Barbara.
 (See also my photos from the 2009 Jesusita Fire.)